Import ActiveCampaign Data to Google Sheets

 To get 100 records, you’d use the ‘limit’ parameter and to return more than 100 you’d then make a second request using the ‘offset’ parameter.
 For example:

-- With API Connector you can either set these up as separate requests or loop through them automatically with offset-limit pagination handling (paid feature), like this:
+- With API Connector you can either run these request URLs manually or loop through them automatically with offset-limit pagination handling (paid feature), like this:

 - API URL: enter your request URL as usual, making sure to include limit=100